kohana/userguide/guide/zh-cn/using.autoloading.md

     } // End Cookie

 Now calling `Cookie::encrypt('secret', $data)` will create an encrypted cookie which we can decrypt with `$data = Cookie::decrypt('secret')`.

-## Multiple Levels of Extension
+## Multiple Levels of Extension {#multiple-extensions}

 If you are extending a Kohana class in a module, you should maintain transparent extensions.
 Instead of making the [Cookie] extension extend Kohana, you can create `MODPATH/mymod/encrypted/cookie.php`:

     class Encrypted_Cookie extends Kohana_Cookie {